sagyzdop/blog/_posts/2024-12-25-Sorting-Algorithms.markdown

         min_idx = step

         for i in range(step + 1, size):
-            # to sort in descending order, change > to < in this line
+            # To sort in descending order, change > to < in this line
-            # select the minimum element in each loop
+            # Select the minimum element in each loop
             if array[i] < array[min_idx]:
                 min_idx = i

-        # put min at the correct position
+        # Put min at the correct position
         (array[step], array[min_idx]) = (array[min_idx], array[step])